 Note on fruit: Can also use frozen peaches or plums, thawed.

 Make ahead: The conserves can be made up to two weeks in advance and stored, covered, in the refrigerator.
-The pork can be made up to one day in advance and also stored, covered, in the refrigerator.
+The pork can be made up to three days in advance and also stored, covered, in the refrigerator.
+Bring both to room temperature before serving.